elben/neblen/resources/notes/Data-Types-And-Kinds.md

   (Just a))
 ```

-To check that uasge of type constructors (e.g. `Just` and `Nothing`) valid, we use a concept called "kinds".
+To check that usage of type constructors (e.g. `Just` and `Nothing`) valid, we
+use a concept called "kinds".

 ```haskell
 data Kind = Star